cqse/teamscale-jacoco-agent/agent/README.md

   by the agent automatically.
 For some application, profiling performance may improve if you specify it explicitly.
 May be a directory or a Jar/War/Ear/... file.
 Separate multiple paths with a semicolon.
 You may also supply one or more `.txt` files with classpath entries separated by newlines (For details see path format section above)
-- `interval`: the interval in minutes between dumps of the current coverage to an XML file (Default is 60).
-If set to 0 coverage is only dumped at JVM shutdown.
+- `interval`: the interval in minutes between dumps of the current coverage to an XML file (Default is 180, i.e. 3 hours).
+If set to
+  0 coverage is only dumped at JVM shutdown.
 - `dump-on-exit`: whether a coverage report should be written on JVM shutdown (Default is true).
 - `duplicates`: defines how JaCoCo handles duplicate class files.
 This is by default set to `WARN` to make the initial